The Kane Chronicles: Origins

-Author Rick Riordan, a former middle-school social studies teacher, stated that the idea for The Kane Chronicles came from his realization that the only ancient history subject more popular than Ancient Greece was Ancient Egypt.
+Rick Riordan, a former middle-school social studies teacher, stated that the idea for The Kane Chronicles came from his realization that the only ancient history subject more popular than Ancient Greece was Ancient Egypt.
 Riordan had already written and published several books in the Percy Jackson & the Olympians series, which dealt with the interaction between Greek mythology and the modern world.
 The idea of having two multiracial siblings narrate the books also came from his experience as a teacher.
-Carter and Sadie Kane, the titular characters, were inspired by two siblings that he taught, as well as multicultural society.
+Carter and Sadie Kane were inspired by two siblings that he taught, as well as multicultural society.

 Novel series

 Sections entitled "Author's Notes" at the beginning and end of books in the series explain to readers that the story is a transcript of audiotapes Rick Riordan received from Carter and Sadie Kane.
-The story takes place in the same universe as the Camp Half-Blood chronicles and Magnus Chase and the Gods of Asgard and several references are made to the other books.
-In the three main novels, only two characters - Drew Tanaka and Lacy, who are both children of Aphrodite from Camp Half-Blood - cross over between novel series.
+The story takes place in the same universe as the Camp Half-Blood Chronicles and the Magnus Chase and the Gods of Asgard and several references are made to the other books.
+In the three main novels, only two characters — Drew Tanaka and Lacy, who are both children of Aphrodite from Camp Half-Blood — cross over between novel series.

 The Red Pyramid

 The first book in the series, The Red Pyramid, was released on May 4, 2010.
 The story is told as a transcription of a recording made by Sadie and Carter Kane, detailing the rise of the Egyptian gods in the modern world.

-After a mysterious accident in a museum leaves their egyptologist father missing, siblings Carter and Sadie Kane are taken in by their uncle Amos and introduced to their family's long and proud tradition of magic.
+After a mysterious accident in a museum leaves their Egyptologist father missing, siblings Carter and Sadie Kane are taken in by their uncle Amos and introduced to their family's long and proud tradition of magic.
 The duo discovers that they have been chosen as "hosts" by the gods Horus and Isis, respectively, and are hunted by the House of Life, the world's governing body of Egyptian magicians, because they have forbidden magicians to follow the path of the gods (which Carter and Sadie are currently doing).
 Carter and Sadie learn that the god Set plans to destroy the North American continent using their father's power, and they embark on a quest to save him and prove their innocence and good intentions to the House.
 While on their quest, they learn that a greater threat is rising: Apophis.